-The annual RTDNA Canada Awards honour the best journalists, programs, stations and newsgathering organizations in radio, television and digital, across the country.
+The annual RTDNA Canada Awards honour the best journalists, programs, stations and newsgathering organizations in audio, video and digital.
+The 2023 awards submission period is now closed.

 Hall of Fame